jitusharma7/Amazon-Prdocut---Customer-Review-Classification/README.md

 # Amazon Product Customer-Review-Classification

-The aim of the project is to build classification model  using LSTM post text preprocessing uasing NLP.
+The aim of the project is to build classification model  using LSTM after text preprocessing using NLP.

 ## Table of Content
   * [Business_Context](#Business_Context)